morkai/walkner-xiconf/readme.md

 Configuration settings can be changed in the `backend/config.js` file.

+  * `httpPort` - port on which the HTTP server should listen for requests.

   * `programsFilePath` - path to a CSV file with 12NC to AOC values.

   * `csvOptions` - CSV options used to parse the programs file.